jonathanmeaney-lmk/globale_store/README.md

 <img src="readme-screenshots/deployment-16.jpg"  alt="deployment-16" style="border-color:lightgrey;border-style:solid;border-width:1px">

-3. At this point, commit and push these changes toGithub, which will automatically deploy thesechanges to Heroku.
+3. At this point, commit and push these changes to Github, which will automatically deploy these changes to Heroku.
-4. Static files will now be sent to the AWS S3bucket and accessible to Heroku.
+4. Static files will now be sent to the AWS S3 bucket and accessible to Heroku.
 5. Back in settings.py, add the following code (which will tell the browser that it's okay to cache static files for a long time in order to improve user performance):

 <img src="readme-screenshots/deployment-17.jpg"  alt="deployment-17" style="border-color:lightgrey;border-style:solid;border-width:1px">